Mediators in Kazakhstan Printable versionLast update: 09.12.2019

 - Prior to start of mediation, explain to the parties to mediation the objectives thereof, as well as the parties’ rights and responsibilities;

 - Not disclose the information that has become known to him/her in connection with performing the mediation procedure.

-Who may be a mediator in the RoK?
+Who can be a mediator in the RoK?

 Who cannot be a mediator